awsdocs/amazon-ses-developer-guide/doc-source/creating-configuration-sets.md

    To remove a tag you've entered, choose **Remove** for that tag\.
 You can enter a maximum of 50 tags\.

 1. Choose **Create set** to create your configuration set\.

+Now that you’ve created your configuration set, you have the option to define event destinations for your configuration set which enables event publishing that is triggered on the event types you specify for the event destination\.
+A configuration set can have multiple event destinations with multiple event types defined\.
+See [Creating Amazon SES event destinations](event-destinations-manage.md)\.

 ## Create a configuration set \(AWS CLI\)<a name="config-sets-create-cli"></a>